jaegeral/opendocs/service_docs/templates/operations.md

 ### Metrics, probes, alerts

 > What sort of monitoring is done for this service?
-> Include links to relevant dashboards and alertmanager ilnks.
+> Include links to relevant dashboards and alertmanager links.

 ### Traces